 Once your assessment is done, consider adding mulch as protection.
 Create a ring of wood chips, at a depth of 2-4 inches, extending in a two foot radius away from the base of the tree, leaving a slight mulch-free gap around the trunk.
 Mulch helps prevent soil compaction and root suffocation.

-We do not recommend that homeowners attempt to prune trees at this time of year.
+We do not recommend that homeowners attempt to prune or trim trees in the winter.
+The idea behind regular pruning is to promote the development of a healthy branch structure, and to remove any limbs that have been damaged or show disease.
+Crossing branches, and branches that are too close together can be removed.
+However, it is not recommended that you trim the tree yourself because if a cut is made improperly, it will not heal and ultimately cause damage to the tree, or invite disease.
+It can also be tricky to predict how a pruning cut will affect future growth.
 While we understand your desire to clean up after storms, improper pruning can cause significant damage.
 As Paul Ries, Oregon Department of Forestry urban forester explains, “It’s often the case that more trees become damaged as a result of improper post-storm activities, than were damaged directly by a storm.”
 Correct pruning can improve tree health; incorrect pruning breeds tree disease.
 Contact a professional for any pruning concerns you may have.
 As trees are dormant in the winter month, pruning can be accomplished effectively, and with minimal damage to surrounding plants (which are also dormant).

 January is also part of planting season, although most gardeners will be spending this time planning for the spring.
 Before tree planting, Portland residents should:

 - Consider space availability.
 Ensure enough room for the mature tree’s crown and root system.